Alex Mortensen (footballer)

 Alex Jens Kenneth Mortensen (born 13 July 2002) is a Swedish professional footballer who plays as a forward.
 He is under contract with the Dutch Eredivisie club Groningen.

 Club career

-A youth product of Kalmar, Mortenssen made his professional debut with them in a 4–1 Svenska Cupen win over Asarums on 20 October 2020.
+A youth product of Kalmar, Mortensen made his professional debut with them in a 4–1 Svenska Cupen win over Asarums on 20 October 2020.
 He signed his first professional contract with Kalmar on 20 December 2020.

 On 2 July 2021, he joined the Eredivisie club Groningen on loan for the 2021–22 season, with an option to buy.
 He debuted with Groningen in the Eredisivie in a 1–1 tie with Twente on 1 October 2021, coming on as a late sub in the 94th minute.
 The deal became permanent on 15 May 2022, with Mortensen signing a two-year contract.

 Just five days later, Groningen announced that Mortensen suffered a serious knee injury and will not be able to play for an extended period of time.